 Meanwhile, Pattaya City in Thailand is another great skydiving destination option that's even closer to home.
 Here, you're dropped from up to 13,000 feet before your parachute is deployed at 5,000 feet where you start to drift back down to solid ground.

-Best destinations for volcano boarding (Wait, what?)
+Best places for volcano boarding (Wait, what?)

 Volcano boarding, also known as volcano surfing, is the act of surfing down volcanic ash on the side of active volcanoes at up to 72 km/h.
 Yup, this is officially a thing.